attilaolah/minecraft/README.md

 ```

 The IP is the local address of the Bedrock server.
 This should then be picked
-up by `syntemd-resolved`, which should contain the folrlowing additional
+up by `systemd-resolved`, which should contain the folrlowing additional
 config:

 ```